dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 This is going to take a while as we're downloading the entire 8GB+ macOS installer, so it's highly recommended to read the rest of the guide while you wait.

-Once finished, you'll find in your `~/macOS-Installer/` folder a DMG containing the macOS Installer, called like `Install_macOS_11.1-20C69.dmg`.
+Once finished, you'll find in your `~/macOS-Installer/` folder a DMG containing the macOS Installer, called `Install_macOS_11.1-20C69.dmg` for example.
 Mount it and you'll find the installer application.

 * Note: We recommend to move the Install macOS.app into the `/Applications` folder, as we'll be executing commands from there.
 * Note 2: Running Cmd+Shift+G in Finder will allow you to easily jump to `~/macOS-installer`